Natural Wood Throughout in an Amagansett Beach House

 Nature's colors and tranquil views turn this beach house into the ultimate chill space

-- Homeowners: An NYC couple posted their project to renovate a 2,000-square-foot weekend home on Sweeten
+- Homeowners: An NYC couple posted their project to renovate a 2,000-square-foot Amagansett beach house on Sweeten

-- Primary renovation: A complete redo of the kitchen and bathrooms, floor refinishing, and wall resurfacing and painting throughout
+- Primary renovation: A complete remodel of the kitchen and bathrooms, floor refinishing, and wall resurfacing and painting throughout

-When the homeowners of this wood-shingled house near the Hamptons, set off on their renovation journey, they understood their primary focus: to update the kitchen and bathrooms, as well as to tweak the home’s footprint to realize their modernization goals.
+When the homeowners of this wood-shingled house in the Hamptons began their renovation journey, their main goals were to update the kitchen and bathrooms, along with an overall aesthetic modernization, including some minor changes to the existing floor plan.

 To start, they hired designers, Charlotte Sylvain and Shikhar Thakur of Studio Fauve in Brooklyn.
 The couple then hired a general contractor to turn their vision into reality, and “help maximize the impact of dollars spent,” their Sweeten post read.

-A minimal interior would connect with the property the home sits on, wildly populated by maple, oak, beech, and sycamore trees.
-Her goal: to create a neutral, light-filled space with a subtle beachy feel where the homeowners could watch the seasons change outside.
+A minimal interior with natural materials would connect with the property the home sits on, which is wildly populated by maple, oak, beech, and sycamore trees.
+The designer’s goal was to create a neutral, light-filled space with a subtle beachy feel where the homeowners could watch the seasons change outside.

-To accomplish this, she looked to design wide, open spaces.
+To accomplish this, she looked to design wide, open spaces in the Amagansett beach house.
 Beginning in the living room, with its spacious layout and high ceilings, Charlotte used inspiration from the Hamptons’ oceanside.

 White textures and blonde plank-wood detailing combined with soft, comfortable furniture in quiet colors.
 Designs were kept minimal; its warmth would come from different materials in natural tones.
 The designer chose and sourced the materials regionally when possible, and chose small furniture designers and builders.

 The kitchen has an airy feel but is solid with its Douglas fir joinery and cabinetry, and matte-finish white countertops.
-A stain-proof quartz was a perfect work-surface choice; the homeowners wanted a durable kitchen for entertaining.
+A stain-proof quartz was a perfect work-surface choice to top the natural wood kitchen cabinets; the homeowners wanted a durable kitchen for entertaining.

 The home needed to be a relaxing place, a weekend and summer-season escape from the owners’ primary residence in New York City.
 To this goal, Charlotte painted the natural-wood window framings white to make them disappear.